puncakbukit/reversteem/README.md

 * No backend leaderboard database
 * No rating authority

-Ratings are computed by replaying completed games.
+Ratings are computed locally from finished games.

 ---

-## 📊 How Ratings Are Calculated
+## 📊 Rating Formula

-For each finished game:
+For each completed game:

-1. Determine winner (board or timeout)
-2. Load both players’ previous ratings
-3. Apply standard ELO formula:

 ```
 R' = R + K × (S - E)